spinningtopsofdoom/madison-php-2016/madison_php/generators/01-generators.md

 !SLIDE

-# How are the strings for `latinify` created?

-!SLIDE

 ## Eris provides generators to create random inputs for tests
 - Composable, you can build a bigger generator from smaller ones
 - Repeatable, a failing input can be repeated